stevekennaird/stevekennaird.github.com/_posts/2013-11-05-dynamic-variables-with-sassscss-and-aspnet.md

 something to work, but not in a way that I was happy with.
-I considered re-writing and contributing to the project on [GitHub][4], but the repository wasn't very active, and had open pull requests that hadn't been looked into for over a year.
+I considered re-writing and contributing to the project on [GitHub][4], but the repository wasn't very active, and had open pull requests that hadn't been looked into for over a year, plus I feared my Ruby knowledge might not be of the required standard.

-I was trying to use the @import command to import a client-specific .scss file into the main .scss file for the website.
+I was trying to use the `@import` command to import a client-specific .scss file into the main .scss file for the website.
 This failed, as the ruby tool which compiles .scss to css required any imported files to be saved on the disk.

 But, this package was still useful.
 I just had to think from a completely different angle.

+## The Solution

 The solution ended up being pretty simple.